 2) Must register online as a Volunteer through our Volunteer Program and complete the Volunteer Agreement DD Form 2793 (Non-Appropriated)

-Key Spouse Mentor Training: 2-hour training held at the Airman & Family Readiness Center from 9:00am-11:00am every other month for leadership spouses who are interested in taking an active role in mentoring Key Spouses in their units.
-If leadership spouses have not attended Key Spouse Initial Training then the completion of that course is also highly encouraged.
+Key Spouse Mentor Training: Two-hour training held at the Airman & Family Readiness Center from 9:00am-11:00am for leadership spouses who are interested in taking an active role in mentoring Key Spouses in their units.
+Please note Key Spouse Mentor training is optional and encouraged, but ALL Key Spouse Mentors MUST attend the Initial Key Spouse Training per AFPC as of November 2015.
+If you have been a Key Spouse Mentor at another installation, you must complete a one-on-one refresher training with the Key Spouse program manager.

 Key Spouse Quarterly Training: This is an additional training workshop held once a quarter for already trained and active Key Spouses at the Airman & Family Readiness Center.
 Workshops are held in the evening from 5:30-7:30pm with a potluck dinner.
 Workshops will cover various topics and will have various subject matter experts leading the topic of conversation.
 Topics vary from Communication, Program Management, Financial Matters, Resiliency, etc. Topics are developed based on the need at the time of the workshop.